algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 On the IDE[^4], there is a some buttons on the top like that :
 <img src="data/tutorial-arduino-3.png" width="400px">
-- The first button is to compile code.
+- The first button is used to compile code.
-- The second button is to upload code to the board.
+- The second button is used to upload code to the board.
-- The third one is to debug code.
+- The third one is used to debug code.
-- The dropdown is to select the board and the right USB port.
+- The dropdown is used to select the board and the right USB port.

 So now, click on the dropdown, and then, on 'Select other...'
 <img src="data/tutorial-arduino-4.png" width="300px">